Generic Name: everolimus (Zortress) (E ver OH li mus (ZOR tress))

 Serious and sometimes fatal infections may occur during treatment with Zortress.
 Stop using this medicine and call your doctor right away if you have signs of infection such as: fever, chills, swollen glands, or flu symptoms.

 Zortress can cause a blood clot in the blood vessels of your transplanted organ, especially within 30 days after transplant.
-Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, jaundice (yellowing of your skin or eyes), or pain in your stomach, groin, lower back, or side.
+Tell your doctor right away if you have: fever with nausea or vomiting, blood in your urine, dark colored urine, little or no urination, or pain in your stomach, groin, lower back, or side.

 Call your doctor at once if you have: